 There are two main themes to my research, which are of course overlapping in many respects: Memory-Centered Cognition, and Human-Robot Interaction.
 Below is just a brief outline of these themes, outlining the most significant aspects of each.
-For publications, please see my main Research Page.
+For publications, please see my Publications Page.

 Theme: Memory-Centered Cognition

 A New Perspective on Memory for Cognitive Robotics

 This was the subject of my PhD research: the foundations of an application of a new perspective on what role memory should play, what it should be constituted of, and how it should interact with other aspects of autonomous cognition.